 A freelancer or independent developer or designer may be available to you more hours than a typical 9-5 shop.
 This is a one-person company.
 While this person may have more available hours than other options, he or she may also vanish on a moment’s notice – or without any notice at all.
 Make sure this person is trustworthy and reliable before you hand over your website.

-A web architect is someone who may be able to give you a website that looks amazing, but if you have any requests that aren’t easily achieved with the ready-made tools they use, they may simply tell you it’s impossible, since they may not know how to manipulate code on the back end to make your site perform the way you’d like.
+A website builder, or web architect, is someone who may be able to give you a website that looks amazing, but if you have any requests that aren’t easily achieved with the ready-made tools they use, they may simply tell you it’s impossible, since they may not know how to manipulate code on the back end to make your site perform the way you’d like.
 We’ve heard this complaint many times – the website builder simply tells the client no.

 If you have a specific project in mind, be sure to discuss all the details before signing on with a web developer, to be sure he, she, or the company can meet your requirements.